Questfall/docs/quest-mining/completion/rpg-attributes/luck.md

 Controls how strong lucky outcomes are after Luck activates.

-**How it resolves.** Reward power can keep growing through the trait and reward grants.
-Discount-style bonuses use the same Bonus trait but cap at 75%.
+**How it resolves.** The trait creates Lucky Power, and every reached mastery rank adds `2` more power before the effect splits.
+Reward-style outcomes add reward grants directly to that effective power.
+Discount-style outcomes pass the same effective power through a softer curve, then add discount grants; the final discount is capped at `75%`.

 ### Direct Grant Ranges